darwinia-network/darwinia-docs-deprecated/content/zh-CN/wiki-tut-validator 2.md

 ![tut-validator-5](assets/tut-validator-5.png)

-   > The operation of validate will take effect after the first epoch of the next era (about 24 hours).
+   > The operation of validate will take effect after the first epoch of the next era (less than 24 hours).
 Prior to this, the validator will be in the [waiting] list.

 ## (Optional) Rerun your validator node